PoisotLab/MS_befwm_softwarenote/ms.md

 # Use cases

-Documentation is available online at [https://www.gitbook.com/book/poisotlab/befwm/details], and can be downloaded as a printable PDF.
+Documentation is available online at [http://poisotlab.io/doc/befwm/].
 The documentation includes several use-cases, as well as discussion of some design choices.
 All functions in the package have an in-line documentation, available from the `julia` interface by typing `?` followed by the name of the function.

 [https://www.gitbook.com/book/poisotlab/befwm/details]: https://www.gitbook.com/book/poisotlab/befwm/details